natebarksdale/natebarksdale.github.io/src/content/blog/2008-08-16-my-pleasant-uninteresting-place.md

 description: In the reflections on a tranquil life, Walker Percy captures the essence of his surroundings in Covington.
 emoji: 🌲
 tags:
-  - 🍻 Bars
+  - 🌍 Culture
-  - 🍤 Food
+  - 🇨🇳 China
+  - 🌆 Urban Spaces
-  - 🎵 Nature
+  - 🌊 Rivers
 haiku: |
   In quiet waters,
   Frogs croon beneath piney sky,